• About Click&Boat

 Queensland Cruising Yacht Club, Shorncliffe

-Further north in Brisbane, you will find Queensland Cruising Yacht Club (QCYC) in the picturesque village of Shorncliffe, a popular meeting point for all boating lovers in the area.
-The atmosphere is tranquil and the view to Cabbage Tree Creek magnificent, while the marina is a great starting point to explore the Boondall Wetlands, Brisbane’s largest wetlands, boasting an attractive combination of lush mangroves, salt marshes and forests, as well as a rich marine life.
+The marina is a great starting point to explore the Boondall Wetlands, Brisbane’s largest wetlands.
+These boast an attractive combination of lush mangroves, salt marshes and forests, as well as a rich marine life.
 You can also explore another popular boating destination, Moreton Island, home to stunning beaches, dunes and diving sites.

 Check out our boats in Australia!